ovr/ghubber/README.md

 ### Android

-Due, app is an alpha, the easiest way to install, will be Play Market Alpha version, to get access for alpha, you should do:
+The app is an alpha and the easiest way to install will be Play Market Alpha version.
+To get access to the alpha, you should:

 1. Join [Google Plus Group](https://plus.google.com/communities/115242870069378334413) (needed to access in play market alpha page)
 2. https://play.google.com/apps/testing/com.ghubber